LeonMotaung/infoanalytics-AI-ML/README.md

     ```

 4.  **Access the dashboard:**
-    Open your browser and navigate to `http://127.0.0.1:5000` (or your local IP).
+    Open your browser and navigate to `http://127.0.0.1:5000`.

-## 📂 Project Structure

-*   `app.py`: Main Flask application entry point.
-*   `templates/`: HTML templates for the dashboard and map.
-*   `static/`: CSS, JavaScript, and generated chart images.
-*   `generate_*.py`: Python scripts for data processing and chart generation.
-*   `datasource.csv`: Primary dataset containing economic indicators.

 ---
-*Developed by Leon Motaung*
+*Developed by Leon Motaung for the 10Alytics Global Data Hackathon*